MicrosoftDocs/azure-devops-docs/docs/organizations/security/access-levels.md

 <a id="test-manager"  >  </a>
+::: moniker range="vsts"
-## Access to the Test hub and Marketplace extensions
+## Test Plans/Test features and Marketplace extensions

-Full access to the Test hub requires Advanced (TFS 2015 or earlier versions) or VS Enterprise (TFS 2017 or later version) access.
-Visual Studio Test Professional plus the Test hub features in the TFS web portal are managed through Azure DevOps, Azure billing services, and purchase of Test Manager extensions from the Marketplace.
+Full access to **Test Plans/Test** features requires **VS Enterprise** access.
+Visual Studio Test Professional plus the test features in the web portal are managed through Azure DevOps, Azure billing services, and purchase of Test Manager extensions from the Marketplace.

+To learn more, see [Start free trials for paid Azure DevOps Services features and extensions](../billing/try-additional-features-vs.md).

+::: moniker-end

 ::: moniker range=">= tfs-2013 <= tfs-2018"
+## Test features and Marketplace extensions

+Full access to **Test Plans/Test** features requires **Advanced** (TFS 2015 or earlier versions) or **VS Enterprise** (TFS 2017 or later version) access.
+Visual Studio Test Professional plus the test features in the TFS web portal are managed through Azure DevOps, Azure billing services, and purchase of Test Manager extensions from the Marketplace.

 To learn how to grant access to an extension, see [Get extensions for TFS](../../marketplace/get-tfs-extensions.md).

 ::: moniker-end

-## What features are accessible to users who belong to two different groups?
+## What features can users access who are added to two different groups?
-If a user belongs to a group that has Basic access and another group that has Advanced access, the user has access to all features available through Advanced, which is a superset of Basic.
+If a user belongs to a group that has **Basic** access and another group that has **VS Enterprise** access, the user has access to all features available through **VS Enterprise**, which is a superset of **Basic**.

 ::: moniker range=">= tfs-2013 <= tfs-2018"